Weibull modulus: Ceramics and brittle materials

 For ceramics and other brittle materials, the maximum stress that a sample can be measured to withstand before failure may vary from specimen to specimen, even under identical testing conditions.
 This is related to the distribution of physical flaws present in the surface or body of the brittle specimen, since brittle failure processes originate at these weak points.
 Much work has been done to describe brittle failure with the field of linear elastic fracture mechanics and specifically with the development of the ideas of the stress intensity factor and Griffith Criterion.
 When flaws are consistent and evenly distributed, samples will behave more uniformly than when flaws are clustered inconsistently.
 This must be taken into account when describing the strength of the material, so strength is best represented as a distribution of values rather than as one specific value.

 Consider strength measurements made on many small samples of a brittle ceramic material.
 If the measurements show little variation from sample to sample, the calculated Weibull modulus will be high, and a single strength value would serve as a good description of the sample-to-sample performance.
 It may be concluded that its physical flaws, whether inherent to the material itself or resulting from the manufacturing process, are distributed uniformly throughout the material.
 If the measurements show high variation, the calculated Weibull modulus will be low; this reveals that flaws are clustered inconsistently, and the measured strength will be generally weak and variable.
 Products made from components of low Weibull modulus will exhibit low reliability and their strengths will be broadly distributed.
 With careful manufacturing processes Weibull moduli of up to 98 have been seen for 25-mm long optical fibers tested in tension.

 A table is provided with the Weibull moduli for several common materials.
-However, it is important to note that the Weibull modulus is a fitting parameter from strength data, and therefore the reported value may vary from source to source.
+The Weibull modulus is a fitting parameter from strength data, and therefore the reported value may vary from source to source.
 It also is specific to the sample preparation and testing method, and subject to change if the analysis or manufacturing process changes.